 The iSchool has a limited number of PA and TA positions, which are typically offered to doctoral students.
 Some campus libraries offer assistantships.
 Some iSchool students accept graduate assistantships that are not directly related to LIS because of the financial benefits.
 Although percentages vary year to year, in general, 10 to 15% of iSchool students hold assistantships or fellowships.

 The department informs students of openings for jobs and assistantships via the UW-iSchool Daily Digest.
 You are also encouraged to search for jobs using these resources:

-- If you are interested in a career focused on technology, submit an application to the Division of Information Technology (DoIT).
+- If you are interested in a career focused on technology, see the different student technology job opportunities available at UW-Madison.

-The iSchool provides a limited number of scholarships to incoming on-campus and distance master’s students who demonstrate both merit and need.
-Awards are made for the first year of study and typically range from $1000 to $6000.
+Through the generosity of its donors, the iSchool is able to provide a limited number of scholarships to incoming on-campus and online master’s students who demonstrate both merit and need.
+Awards are made for the first year of study and the majority typically range from $1000 to $6000, although larger scholarships are possible.
 Approximately 30% of incoming students are awarded an iSchool scholarship.
 The application for the master’s program includes a space for you to indicate your interest in being selected for an iSchool scholarship; there is no separate application process.
-The following scholarships are generally awarded to incoming students:
+The following named scholarships are generally awarded to incoming students: